OnwukaNgozi/kunrad-assignment/README.md

 # On your terminal, configure an aws account by running aws configure and following the prompt.

-# Then, run "terraform init" to initialize the terraform and connect it to a service provider (code in my provider.ft file)
+# Then, run "terraform init" to initialize the terraform and connect it to a service provider (code in my [provider.tf](https://github.com/OnwukaNgozi/kunrad-assignment/blob/main/provider.tf) file)

 # Run "terraform plan' to see the actions to be taken.
 This triggers my main.tf file thereby calling all the other files in their different modules.